 To help address the challenges associated with ensuring data quality and integrity in regulated studies conducted in BSL-4 laboratories to support MCM development, FDA and the University of Texas Medical Branch, Galveston National Laboratory (UTMB) collaborate to provide a week-long annual training course on how to meet GLP requirements in BSL-4 facilities.

-New!
-Training Course (Pilot): Achieving Data Quality and Integrity in Clinical Trials Involving High Consequence Pathogens
+Training Course: Achieving Data Quality and Integrity in Clinical Trials Involving High Consequence Pathogens

-This new annual course, hosted by FDA and UTMB, focuses on the preparation and execution of research clinical trials to facilitate the approval of MCMs for high-consequence pathogens.
-This course will be offered in Nebraska in 2020.
+This annual course, hosted by FDA and UTMB, focuses on the preparation and execution of research clinical trials to facilitate the approval of MCMs for high-consequence pathogens.

 MCMi Regulatory Science Symposium